The rules and regulations of the civil service are called...

 The rules and regulations guiding the behavior and career of workers at both federal and state levels are written down in a book known as the General Order (G.O).
 The G.O covers all the functions of the civil servants from recruitment to retirement, promotion, transfer, discipline, channels of communication, allowances, training courses, various levels, handling of public funds, etc.

-An exception to the mandate of the legislature is ...
+Obedience to the laws of the state is a part of one's ...